Gaby Deslys: Dancer

 Deslys rose in popularity in dance halls around Paris and London.
 She was a practitioner of several types of dance such as the Ju-Jitsu waltz, Ballroom, Grizzly Bear, Turkey Trot and her most famous The Gaby Glide.
 Her appearance at the Liverpool Olympia was also well received.
 She had been to the United States where she had earned $4,000 per week.
 She was dedicated to the art of dancing.
 At least a part of her popularity was a result of her desire to please the audiences who came to watch her perform.

+In 1906 The Tatler featured a full-page portrait of "The famous Parisian actress who takes an important part in The New Aladdin, to be produced at the Gaiety Theatre on Saturday next [29 September]".
+She sang "very cleverly in an ultra-modern French manner".

 While she was dancing at the Hyperion Theater at Yale University, in November 1911, students rushed the stage.
 The Yale News had complained about ticket prices for the production being raised to $2.
 The performance followed the Yale - Princeton University football game played earlier the same day.
 The inflated price of admission is thought to have triggered the students to pull the seats to pieces and proceed with the outbreak.
 Deslys retreated to her room while stage hands used fire extinguishers to subdue the students.
 The same month Deslys performed at the Winter Garden Theater in a production of Vera Violetta.
 In 1913 Deslys appeared with Al Jolson (in blackface) in the musical comedy The Honeymoon Express.

-On a number of occasions she appeared at the Grand Casino in Marseilles.
+On a number of occasions she appeared at the Grand Casino in Marseille.
 Her final performance there was in 1919.
-Her passion for Marseilles was matched by her animosity toward her critics among French editors.
+Her passion for Marseille was matched by her animosity toward her critics among French editors.
 One of her most prominent detractors was Ernest Charles.
 She sued him for 50,000 francs in August 1912.
 She at first considered hiring a groom to horsewhip Charles before her lawyer advised against it.

 During the early decades of the last century, her likeness adorned many cigarette trading cards issued in the United States and United Kingdom that were dedicated to series on ‘beauties’ or famous actresses and dancers.

 Singer

-In 1910 Deslys recorded two songs in Paris, "Tout en Rose" and "Philomene".
-Both were released on phonograph by HMV and are still available.
+In 1910 Deslys recorded two songs in Paris, "Tout en Rose" and "Philomène".
+Both were released on phonograph by His Master's Voice and are still available.
 Another song, "La Parisienne" was recorded at the same time but rejected for an unknown reason, and thus never released.